peehpimentel/tcc-tads/README.md

 ### **Run Django Server**

-- First you need to make migrations of all changes with: python -m manage.py makemigrations
+- First you need to make migrations of all changes with: python manage.py makemigrations
-- Apply those migrations: python -m manage.py migrate
+- Apply those migrations: python manage.py migrate
-- Run server: python -m manage.py runserver
+- Run server: python manage.py runserver
-- Open your browser and navigate to http://localhost:8000/ or http://127.0.0.1:8000/
+- Open your browser and navigate to [http://localhost:8000/](http://localhost:8000/) or [http://127.0.0.1:8000/](http://127.0.0.1:8000/)

 Done!
 You’ve successfully installed Python, Django, and Pillow, and can now use our application.